giangnguyen2412/Why-do-we-need-XAI/README.md

+# Disclaimer: This repo is actively maintained by Mohammad Reza Taesiri (University of Alberta) and Giang Nguyen (Auburn University).

 # Why do we need XAI
 Is XAI a real problem?
 This gathers catastrophic errors of AIs in the real world and justifications why we need XAI per case.